 When it comes to ex-pat or local employment contracts, they can be as varied as the ex-pats themselves.
 Different companies can look at these contracts differently.

 A local contract usually refers to a foreigner hired by a company while visiting, working, or living overseas.
-An ex-pat employment contract is usually for an ex-pat whose company asks them to work overseas; the employee has specific skills that the company needs for their overseas operations.
+An ex-pat employment contract is generally for an ex-pat whose company asks them to work abroad; the employee has specific skills that the company needs for their overseas operations.
+Not all ex-pat employment contracts are precisely the same, and there can be some unique differences.
+Read on to discover more.

 Table of Contents